nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 265
 00:15:39,057 --> 00:15:45,034
-[SPEAKER_00]: Really the only other bigger part of it would be like the checksmith bones and stuff.
+[SPEAKER_00]: Really the only other bigger part of it would be like the Checksmith bones and stuff.

 266
 00:15:45,385 --> 00:15:47,301